 ToolchainInfo object, see Register Custom Toolchain and Build Executable (Simulink Coder).

-diagnostics.
-This button allows you to suppress certain numerical diagnostics (for example,
+You can suppress certain numerical diagnostics (for example, overflow, saturation,

-overflow, saturation, precision loss) for specific objects in your model.
+precision loss) for specific objects in your models from the Diagnostic Viewer.
 You can also

-suppress certain errors that have diagnostic level set to
+suppress certain errors that have the diagnostic level set to

-To suppress the diagnostic from the specified source, click the Suppress button next to the diagnostic in the Diagnostic Viewer.
-You can restore the diagnostic from the source by clicking Restore.
+To suppress a diagnostic from the specified source, click Suppress in the Diagnostic Viewer.
 Diagnostic suppressions are saved with the model and persist across sessions.

 Diagnostic viewer provides suggestions and fixes for diagnostic error and warning messages.
 These suggestions and fixes are provided in the Suggested Actions section of diagnostic message pane.